Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Zero Players

 \begin{proof} Containment in PSPACE is given by Lemma~\ref{lem:0p in pspace}.
 All of our simulations preserve PSPACE-hardness: we can reduce from zero-player motion planning with the switch/set-up line/set-down line (shown PSPACE-hard in Theorem~\ref{thm:SUDPSPACE}) to zero-player motion planning with $G$ by replacing each gadget in a system of switch/set-up line/set-down lines with a simulation built from $G$.
 The resulting system of $G$ has the same behavior as the system of switch/set-up line/set-down lines. \end{proof}

-\subsubsection{Universality of the switch/set-up line/set-down line}
+\subsubsection{Universality of the Switch/Set-Up Line/Set-Down Line}

-In this section, we show how to simulate an arbitrary deterministic input/output gadget using the switch/set-up line/set-down line, and mention some corollaries of this result.
-Of particular note is Corollary~\ref{cor:w/su/sd universal 1p} that in one-player motion planning, the switch/set-up line/set-down line simulates every gadget.
+In this section, we show how to simulate an arbitrary deterministic input/output gadget using the switch/set-up line/set-down line, i.e., that this gadget is universal for all deterministic input/output gadgets.
+We also show interesting consequences of this result; of particular note is Corollary~\ref{cor:w/su/sd universal 1p} that, in one-player motion planning, the switch/set-up line/set-down line simulates every gadget, i.e., is fully universal (just like the doors of \cite{Doors_FUN2020}).

 \begin{theorem} The switch/set-up line/set-down line simulates every deterministic input/output gadget in zero-player motion planning. \end{theorem}

 \begin{proof} We present simulations of gradually more powerful gadgets.
 First, the edge duplicator (Figure~\ref{fig:su/w/sd duplicator}) lets us have any number of copies of the set-up and set-down lines.